 Rio Reimagined Active Transportation Study

 In September 2023, the Maricopa Association of Governments (MAG) Regional Council approved the Regional Strategic Transportation Infrastructure Investment Plan (RSTIIP).
-The RSTIIP guides how funding from the half-cent transportation sales tax (Proposition 479) will be invested over the next 20 years, including $800 million dedicated to active transportation projects like sidewalks, bike lanes, and trails—averaging $40 million annually starting in 2027.
+The RSTIIP guides how funding from the half-cent transportation sales tax (Proposition 479) will be invested over the next 20 years.
+The RSTIIP identified $800 million for active transportation and non-motorized mobility infrastructure improvement funded in part by the half cent sales tax.

 This funding provides an exciting opportunity to refresh the 2020 Regional Active Transportation Plan by creating a more comprehensive vision for active transportation that reflects the unique characteristics and needs of our diverse regional communities.
 Guided by public input, jurisdictions across the region are collaborating to provide context specific measures that support a connected regional active transportation network.
 Priority projects identified through this process will be supported with RSTIIIP transportation funding providing implementation funding for the design and construction of priority projects.